smokhadar/animalcrossingQuiz/README.md

 # animalcrossingQuiz

-This is a timed-quiz for Animal-Crossing lovers to test their knowledge about fun facts about characters, items, and features included in New Horizons.
-There are a total of 5 questions and two minutes on the clock.
+This is a timed-quiz for Animal-Crossing lovers to test their knowledge about characters, items, and features of New Horizons.
+There are 5 questions and two minutes on the clock.
 Wrong answers prompt a time penalty!
 Local high scores will be saved to storage and pulled onto the high score page.
 Play background music if you want to enjoy a familiar tune...

 Deployed page here: https://smokhadar.github.io/animalcrossingQuiz/.